PharmRJ/prplx/pharmrjSite/content/posts/ear.md

 ### Final Thoughts

-Whichever of the options above you chose, the way you will get competent with using the Otoscope its lots of practice,
+Whichever of the options above you chose, the way you will get competent with using the Otoscope its lots of practice!
+Practice on friends and family (if they will let you!)